Hornbill-Docs/itom-user-guide/itom-user-guide/jobs/discovery-job.md

     |IP Address|Single IP Address x.x.x.x (192.168.1.1)<br>IP Range x.x.x.x-x (192.168.0.1-254) Provides a list 254 addresses (192.168.0.1 -> 192.168.0.254)<br>IP Range x.x.x.x-x.x (192.168.0.1-255.254) Provides a list 65534 addresses (192.168.0.1 -> 192.168.255.254)
     |CIDR|x.x.x.x/x (192.168.0.0/24) Provides a list 254 addresses (192.168.0.1 -> 192.168.0.254)

-* **Admin Credentials**<br>Account details created in the Hornbill Keysafe of type Username + Password, if not supplied then the Windows NT Service Account used for the SIS will be used.
+* **Admin Credentials.** Account details created in the Hornbill Keysafe of type Username + Password, if not supplied then the Windows NT Service Account used for the SIS will be used.
 In both cases, the account used must have the required read permission to access Active Directory and administrative rights to access the retrieved devices.

 #### Network Enumeration
 Utilizes the Windows NT Computer Browser Service to retrieve a list of devices actively connected to the network.
 For each Job, only member devices from a single DOMAIN or WORKGROUP can be returned, thus a separate job will be required for each.
 It may be necessary to enable the Computer Browser Service on at least one Windows computer if so we recommend that this is done on the server hosting the SIS.
 It may also be required to enable NetBIOS over TCP/IP on all the individual Windows computers.
 In order to discover Windows computers that are a member of a Workgroup, at least one of the computers within the workgroup will also require the Computer Browser service to be enabled.

-* **Domain**<br>The NetBios name given to the AD Domain or Windows Workgroup.
+* **Domain.** The NetBios name given to the AD Domain or Windows Workgroup.
-* **Admin Credentials**<br>Account details created in the Hornbill Keysafe of type Username + Password, if not supplied then the Windows NT Service Account used for the SIS will be used.
+* **Admin Credentials.** Account details created in the Hornbill Keysafe of type Username + Password, if not supplied then the Windows NT Service Account used for the SIS will be used.
 In both cases, the account used must have the required read permission to access Active Directory and administrative rights to access the retrieved devices.

 #### Browser Service List
 Utilizes the Windows NT Computer Browser Service to retrieve a list of devices actively connected to the network.
 For each Job, only member devices from a single DOMAIN or WORKGROUP can be returned, thus a separate job will be required for each.
 It may be necessary to enable the Computer Browser Service on at least one Windows computer if so we recommend that this is done on the server hosting the SIS.
 It may also be required to enable NetBIOS over TCP/IP on all the individual Windows computers.
 In order to discover Windows computers that are a member of a Workgroup, at least one of the computers within the workgroup will also require the Computer Browser service to be enabled.

-* **Domain**<br>The NetBios name given to the AD Domain or Windows Workgroup
+* **Domain.** The NetBios name given to the AD Domain or Windows Workgroup
-* **Admin Credentials**<br>Account details created in the Hornbill Keysafe of type Username + Password, if not supplied then the Windows NT Service Account used for the SIS will be used.
+* **Admin Credentials.** Account details created in the Hornbill Keysafe of type Username + Password, if not supplied then the Windows NT Service Account used for the SIS will be used.
 In both cases, the account used must have the required read permission to access Active Directory and administrative rights to access the retrieved devices.

 ## Job details
 Once a job is completed, information is displayed in the Monitor and Console Output, including debug logging that can help with troubleshooting failures.

-* **Summary**<br>The current status of the job and its name, along with who created it and when.
+* **Summary.** The current status of the job and its name, along with who created it and when.
-* **Discovery Options**<br>Details of the options used by the discovery process.
+* **Discovery Options.** Details of the options used by the discovery process.
 This information will differ depending on the discovery mode used.
-* **Target Information**<br>Details of the SIS server that will facilitate the job, the target machine, and the credentials used.
+* **Target Information.** Details of the SIS server that will facilitate the job, the target machine, and the credentials used.
-* **Execution Details**<br>When the job was started and completed along with any result code.
+* **Execution Details.** When the job was started and completed along with any result code.

 ### Execution log
 The execution Log provides information relating to the execution of the job.
 The details shown depend on the method of discovery used.